 Donell is a long way from home, but couldn’t be more excited to be performing this phenomenal show in Australia!
 Previously, Donell has appeared in The Book of Mormon on Broadway as well as on the 2nd national US tour.
 Other US tours include Mamma Mia! and Hairspray (Seaweed J. Stubbs).
 Past credits include Myths & Hymns, Violet (Flick), 1776 (The Courier), and The Wiz (The Wiz).
 Donell also created, wrote, and starred in his all-Prince one-man show, titled Sign o’ the Times – which he performed at The Duplex in New York City.
 Pop culture-obsessed, he can be found on most social media platforms at @TheDJF.
 Donell would like to thank his friends and family for all of their support, and everyone on The Book of Mormon team for such an amazing opportunity.
 This journey has truly been something incredible.

-Eddie Grey is one of Australia’s fastest rising musical theatre stars.
-In 2010, while a student at the Western Australian Academy of Performing Arts (WAAPA), he broke onto the scene in the role of Georg in Sydney Theatre Company’s Spring Awakening.
-Since graduating in 2010, his major roles have included Luke in the critically acclaimed Australian musical Prodigal, Kiki in Legally Blonde, and most recently, Boq in Wicked.
-Alongside these on-stage roles, Eddie has twice directed Sydney’s Hats Off charity gala, been associate director of the Australian production of Heathers, and produced and starred in the Sydney Fringe show John and Jen.
-His skills have earned him numerous awards including a Broadwayworld.com award for his role in Wicked (2015), the Rob Guest Endowment Production Company Award (2013), and best male performance at Sydney Fringe (2011).
-In 2014, Eddie was the Major Fellow for the Mike Walsh Fellowship, an award which allowed him to study in New York under some of the most established names in Broadway including Joan Lader, Liz Caplan, Jen Waldman and Craig Carnellia.
+Eddie Grey is thrilled to join the cast of The Book of Mormon.
+Eddie’s career started at a young age as a boy soprano for Opera Australia.
+A graduate of Western Australian Academy of Performing Arts (WAAPA), his major roles include Georg in Spring Awakening, Luke in the critically acclaimed Australian musical Prodigal, Kiki in Legally Blonde, and Boq in Wicked.
+Most recently he has been featured as Cornelius in Hello, Dolly! and Scott Smith in Harvey Milk: an Opera.
+Alongside these on-stage roles, Eddie has twice directed Sydney’s Hats Off charity gala, been associate director of the Australian production of Heathers: The Musical, produced and starred in the Sydney Fringe show John and Jen, and appeared on both Sunrise and The Morning Show.
+Recognitions include a Broadwayworld.com award for his role in Wicked (2015), the Rob Guest Endowment Production Company Award (2013), and best male performance at the Sydney Fringe (2011).
+In addition, Eddie was awarded the Major Fellow for the Mike Walsh Fellowship and studied in New York under some of the most established names in Broadway including Joan Lader, Liz Caplan, Jen Waldman and Craig Carnellia.
+You can follow Eddie’s mission adventures on Instagram and Twitter @edwardpgrey

 Theatre: The Book of Mormon (Broadway and Latter Day – 1st National Tour), Hair: The American Love Rock Musical (Broadway, West End, National Tour), The Color Purple (1st National Tour), Avenue Q (Las Vegas), RENT (Casa Mañana), Black Nativity, Macbeth, and Trojan Women (The Classical Theatre of Harlem).
 TV: Law & Order SVU.
 I am extremely proud to be making my Australian debut!
 What an exciting journey this will be.
 Love to my family and friends.
 Ma Ha Nei Bu Eebowai!!!